fooziex/fooziex.github.io/README.md

 [youtube-dl](https://ytdl-org.github.io/youtube-dl/): "command-line program to download videos from YouTube.com and a few [more sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html)"

-[yt-dlp](https://github.com/yt-dlp): "a [youtube-dl](https://ytdl-org.github.io/youtube-dl/) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
+[yt-dlp](https://github.com/yt-dlp/yt-dlp): "[youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features and patches while also keeping up to date with the original project"

 ### Firefox Add-ons